-The Medical Home is a healthcare delivery model whereby patient treatment is coordinated through their primary care physician to ensure they receive the necessary care when and where they need it, in a manner they can understand.
-The objective is to have a centralized setting that facilitates partnerships between individual patients, and their personal physicians, and when appropriate, the patient’s family.
+The Medical Home is a healthcare delivery model whereby patient treatment is coordinated through their primary care Medical Provider to ensure they receive the necessary care when and where they need it, in a manner they can understand.
+The objective is to have a centralized setting that facilitates partnerships between individual patients, and their personal Medical Providers, and when appropriate, the patient’s family.

-Personalized HealthCare of Tucson we are committed to excellence in the delivery of comprehensive healthcare to our patients.
-Our goal is to build a strong Physician-Patient Partnership to deliver personalized evidence-based medicine and current technology, combined with the best community health and wellness resources.
+At Personalized HealthCare of Tucson we are committed to excellence in the delivery of comprehensive healthcare to our patients.
+Our goal is to build a strong Medical Provider-Patient Partnership to deliver personalized evidence-based medicine and current technology, combined with the best community health and wellness resources.
 We strive to be a leader in the field of primary care to improve the health outcomes of our patients.

 Achievement of optimal health is a journey, not an office visit.
-In 2010 we identified the need to change from a traditional medical practice to a Physician-Patient partnership model.
-In this model, the physician puts a priority on building a relationship with the patient that promotes empathy in medicine by removing the barriers between the physician and the patient created by traditional models of healthcare delivery.
+In 2010 we identified the need to change from a traditional medical practice to a Medical Provider-Patient partnership model.
+In this model, the Medical Provider puts a priority on building a relationship with the patient that promotes empathy in medicine by removing the barriers between the Medical Provider and the patient created by traditional models of healthcare delivery.
 This allows us to provide our patients with the highest level of medical care in the community by maximizing accessibility, clinical competence and communication.

-Dr. Wool graduated from Duke University College of Medicine and is Board Certified in Internal Medicine with extensive training and experience in Family Medicine and Geriatrics.
+Steven Wool, MD FACP graduated from Duke University College of Medicine and is Board Certified in Internal Medicine with extensive training and experience in Family Medicine and Geriatrics.
 He was Chief of Medicine at Tucson Medical Center from 2005-2009 and has served as clinical staff at Tucson Medical Center and in the Department of Medicine at the University of Arizona.
-Dr. Wool has been in private practice in primary care in Tucson since 1985.
+Steven Wool has been in private practice in primary care in Tucson since 1985.
 He established Personalized Healthcare of Tucson in 2010 to provide his patients with the highest level of medical care by maximizing accessibility, clinical competence and communication.

-Dr. Chandler is Board Certified in Internal Medicine.
+Aldine Chandler, MD is Board Certified in Internal Medicine.
 She graduated from the University of Arizona with her Medical Doctorate, Alpha Omega Alpha, the highest scholastic distinction attainable.
-Dr. Chandler completed her Internal Medicine residency at the University of Washington in Seattle, ranked #1 nationally for Primary Care training by US News & World Report in 2016.
-Dr. Chandler is accepting new patients and will be covering call for the practice, assisting with urgent same day and next day appointments for existing PHC patients and performing will-women exams.
+Aldine Chandler completed her Internal Medicine residency at the University of Washington in Seattle, ranked #1 nationally for Primary Care training by US News & World Report in 2016.

-Jil is a registered dietitian with over 30 years of experience.
+Jil Feldhausen, MS RDN is a registered dietitian with over 30 years’ of experience.
 She is a nationally known lecturer and author of three books on nutrition.
 She coordinates the Annual Health Enhancement Evaluations which are the cornerstone of the PHC Wellness Initiative.
 Jil is available to PHC patients for nutritional counseling, and management of chronic disease conditions such as diabetes, hypertension, inflammatory bowel disease and obesity.
 Appointments with Jil can be scheduled by contacting the PHC office at 547-1661.

 Leslie Krasne, Referral Coordinator is responsible for organizing the post-medical visit check-out including physician instructions, referrals, obtaining prior authorizations for diagnostic testing and imaging and pharmacy referrals.

-Kim Barger, MA, Phlebotomist facilitates the Physician-Patient visit by taking vital signs, performing EKG’s, preparing lab orders, documentation, answering patient messages, calling in prescriptions, giving immunizations and taking the patient history.
-Kim assists the Physicians as needed before and during the patient medical visit and provides additional coverage for blood draws.
+Cashay Woodberry, Certified Medical Assistant, facilitates the Medical Provider-Patient visit by taking vital signs, performing EKG’s, preparing lab orders, documenting visit notes, answering patient messages, calling in prescriptions, giving immunizations and taking the patient history.
+Cashay assists the Medical Providers as needed before and during the patient medical visit.

-David Garcia, MA, facilitates the Physician-Patient visit by taking vital signs, performing EKG’s, preparing lab orders, documentation, answering patient messages, calling in prescriptions, giving immunizations and taking the patient history.
-David assists the Physicians as needed before and during the patient medical visit.
+Cricket Dittemore, Certified Medical Assistant, facilitates the Medical Provider-Patient visit by taking vital signs, performing EKG’s, preparing lab orders, documenting visit notes, answering patient messages, calling in prescriptions, giving immunizations and taking the patient history.
+Cricket assists the Medical Providers as needed before and during the patient medical visit.

 Chris Boggs, Practice Manager brings a very strong skill set to the position.
 Chris has extensive experience in this field and also expertise in new technologies that will allow PHC to increase the efficiency of our business processes and improve the interface between the patients and practice.
 Chris has degrees in Business Administration-Health Care and Human Resources.

-Cassie Boylan, Billing Specialist, assists patients with all insurance billing issues and membership enrollment fees.
-Cassie answers questions about Explanation of Benefits (EOB’s) that patients receive from their insurance company, helps to resolve insurance and billing issues, and processes co-pays and payments.
-Cassie reviews incoming insurance reimbursements for errors and resolves discrepancies with insurance companies.
+Dora Tempkins Medical Billing Specialist, assists patients with all insurance billing and membership enrollment fees.
+Dora answers questions about Explanation of Benefits (EOB’s) that patients receive from their insurance company, helps to resolve insurance and billing issues, and processes co-pays and payments.
+Dora reviews all incoming insurance reimbursements for errors and resolves discrepancies with insurance companies.